Skip to main content

 1 Prepare and upload the set of web fonts

 1. If you don't already have a web font file set ( .woff and .woff2 files) for the font you want to use, you can create one from desktop fonts ( .otf or .ttf ) using the Font Squirrel Web Font Generator or various web font converter apps.
+Make sure you have an appropriate license to use your font this way.

+2. After you have generated the kit, upload the .woff and .woff2 files from it to your website.
 You can upload your font files anywhere, but a good place to put them is in a folder called fonts in your child theme folder.
-For the Beaver Builder child theme, this is the path:
+For the Beaver Builder child theme, this is the path: wp-content/themes/bb-theme-child/fonts We'll use this location in the next procedure.

 tip